Cleyton (footballer, born 1983): Skoda Xanthi

-On 2 September 2014, Cleyton signs a year contract for Xanthi for an undisclosed fee.
+On 2 September 2014, Cleyton signed a one-year contract for Xanthi for an undisclosed fee.
 On 20 September 2014, he made his debut with the club in a 2–0 home win against Levadiakos.

-On April 29, 2015 Xanthi succeeded to reach the Greek Cup final for the first time in its history after a 0–0 draw with Iraklis.
-Cleyton Silva has twice won the Greek Cup, one with AEL in 2007 and one with Panathinaikos in 2010, but by his words seemed to have the same mood for the title.
-"The feeling is always wonderful, but it is more difficult when a small team from the province, succeeds to reach a final.
-It is by far a greater success.
-Panathinaikos, is rather usual to go to the final and win the Cup, but for clubs like AEL and Skoda Xanthi, is something different."
-Concluding he stated also "And in 2007 when I played for AEL, Panathinaikos was the favorite.
-The same scenario is in front of us with Olympiakos.
-This is a fight.
-We're going to give everything, to play first of all for ourselves and our families and will see what happens.
-Frankly speaking, the mood in the club is not easily found either in Greece or abroad.
-That's the main reason for our success."
+On 29 April 2015, Xanthi succeeded to reach the Greek Cup final for the first time in its history after a 0–0 draw with Iraklis.
+Cleyton Silva has twice won the Greek Cup, one with AEL in 2007 and one with Panathinaikos in 2010.

 On 3 May 2015 in a 0–0 home draw against Asteras Tripoli where he lost a penalty Cleyton reached 200 appearances in Greek Super League.

-Elazığspor & Göztepe
+Elazığspor and Göztepe

 On 7 August 2015, despite numerous offer from Greek clubs, Cleyton decided to continue his career in Turkey signing a two years' contract for TFF First League club Elazığspor for an undisclosed fee.
 Due to financial problems, and after the first half of the season, Cleyton decided to return to Greece to play for Iraklis, that seemed to be the proper club to continue his career.

 Cleyton, who was a transfer target of Atromitos and Iraklis, chose to remain in Turkey and continue his career at Göztepe.
 The 33-year-old former player of Panathinaikos was then released by Elazigspor, but selected not to return in Greece, where he has spent the biggest part of his career.

 Omonia Nicosia

-On 18 June 2016, he signed a contract with Cypriot club Omonia Nicosia.
+On 18 June 2016, Cleyton signed a contract with Cypriot club Omonia Nicosia.
 He appeared in 41 games and scored 10 goals.
 On 26 May 2017 the club announced that Cleyton was released under a mutual agreement with the footballer.

 Return to Turkey

-On 5 July 2017, he signed a year contract with TFF First League club Ümraniyespor for an undisclosed fee.
+On 5 July 2017, Cleyton signed a one-year contract with TFF First League club Ümraniyespor for an undisclosed fee.

 Iraklis

-On 7 September 2018, he joined Iraklis of the Football League on a free transfer.
+On 7 September 2018, Cleyton joined Iraklis of the Football League on a free transfer.